 There is an apparent asymmetry between attack and defense in this arena, because manipulating a human is a straightforward optimization problem with an objective that is easy to test/measure (just check if the target has accepted the values you're trying to instill, or has started doing things that are more beneficial to you), and hence relatively easy for AIs to learn how to do, but teaching or programming an AI to help defend against such manipulation seems much harder, because it's unclear how to distinguish between manipulation and useful information or discussion.
 (One way to defend against such manipulation would be to cut off all outside contact, including from other humans because we don't know whether they are just being used as other AIs' mouthpieces, but that would be highly detrimental to one's own moral development.)

-There's also an asymmetric between AIs with simple utility functions (either unaligned or aligned to users who think they have simple values) and AIs aligned to users who have high value complexity and moral uncertainty.
+There's also an asymmetry between AIs with simple utility functions (either unaligned or aligned to users who think they have simple values) and AIs aligned to users who have high value complexity and moral uncertainty.
 The former seem to be at a substantial advantage in a contest to manipulate others' values and protect one's own.